News

 PSU scandal III: Help for victims

 SELINSGROVE – What happened at Penn State University with assistant coach Jerry Sandusky can be a learning experience for many.
-Tony Butto, psychologist and head of the Courtyard Counseling Center in Selinsgrove, says the publicity surrounding the case can have quite an impact in a number of areas.
+Tony Butto, psychotherapist and head of the Courtyard Counseling Center in Selinsgrove, says the publicity surrounding the case can have quite an impact in a number of areas.
 Butto says it’s opened up a lot of painful memories for people who are victims.

 Butto says the publicity might encourage victims to come out of the shadows and begin to talk about their experiences.
 Also, for those who are still victims, Butto hopes it gives them confidence to speak out about those who have hurt them.